-There’s not much that can beat the wonderful thought of a vacation — the excitement in your stomach when a new adventure is around the corner and enticing experiences are just out of reach.
+Not much can beat the excellent thought of a vacation — the excitement in your stomach when a new adventure is around the corner and enticing experiences are just out of reach.
 Bryce Canyon Country is the adventure that not only amazes first-time visitors but also brings travelers back wanting more of the scenic vistas and outdoor adventures that so many crave.

-Whether you’re planning a week-long trip, weekend getaway or a staycation trip in the state of Utah, there’s an adventure waiting for you in Bryce Canyon Country in 2020.
+Whether you’re planning a week-long trip, weekend getaway, or a staycation trip in Utah, there’s an adventure waiting for you in Bryce Canyon Country in 2020.
 We are here to help you plan your travel to Utah in an easier and more effective way.

-With so many things to do in Southern Utah, it can be hard to decide, so we are starting our 2020 blog post series “Bryce and Beyond.”
-This is a series full of different locations to travel to, traveling tips and a traveling checklist for your trips giving you a better destination-planning experience.
+It can be hard to decide with so many things to do in Southern Utah, so we are starting our 2020 blog post series “Bryce and Beyond.”
+This is a series full of different locations to travel to, traveling tips, and a traveling checklist for your trips giving you a better destination-planning experience.

 Experience Bryce and Beyond this Summer

 The sunsets at Bryce Canyon are just the beginning.
-If you include Bryce Canyon National park into your travel plans, it’s easy to add on the best burger found in Antimony, the slot canyons of Escalante, or one of the other state parks in the area: Kodachrome Basin State Park, Anasazi State Park Museum or Escalante Petrified Forest State Park.
+Suppose you include Bryce Canyon National park in your travel plans.
+In that case, it’s easy to add on the best burger found in Antimony, the slot canyons of Escalante, or one of the other state parks in the area: Kodachrome Basin State Park, Anasazi State Park Museum or Escalante Petrified Forest State Park.
 Don’t forget to add Grand Staircase-Escalante National Monument to your list too!

-The majestic Bryce Canyon hoodoos and spires can bring your eyes to the sky, but locations like Boulder, Escalante and Panguitch are rich with history.
-Throughout each location in Bryce Canyon Country, the land and museums illustrate the lifestyle of previous residents that settled ad lived here including Ancestral Puebloan people in Boulder, explorers in the “ghost town” of Widstoe, Outlaw Butch Cassidy and the Mormon pioneers that settled Panguitch City.
+The majestic Bryce Canyon hoodoos and spires can bring your eyes to the sky, but locations like Boulder, Escalante, and Panguitch are rich in history.
+Throughout each location in Bryce Canyon Country, the land and museums illustrate the lifestyle of previous residents that settled ad lived here including Ancestral Puebloan people in Boulder, and explorers in the “ghost town” of Widstoe, Outlaw Butch Cassidy, and the Mormon pioneers that settled Panguitch City.

 Try Bryce Canyon from a New Point of View